Get to know 12 key terms related to home loans.

 A maximum home loan equals 90% of the fair value of the collateral you provide for the loan.
 When buying a home, the fair value of the collateral refers to the purchase price of the home.
 The loan cap for first-time home buyers is 95% at maximum.
 For ASP loans, the maximum amount is 90%.

-Once you have received a preliminary loan offer from us and delivered the required additional documents to us, you can get a loan promise.
-With a loan promise, we commit to lending you the agreed amount.
+Once you have received a preliminary loan offer and delivered the required documents to us, you can get a loan promise.
+With the loan promise, we commit to lending you the agreed amount.

 Repayment method